 [ii] Yudkowsky, Map and Territory, 2018: See chapter 11.

-[iii] Simply defined, "evidence" is the link between cause and effect.
+[iv] Simply defined, "evidence" is the link between cause and effect.
 Or, in more decision science-like language, evidence is the link between criteria and alternatives.
 Next are a couple of examples.
 The form of the evidence could be as simple as your judgmental answer to the cause and effect-linking evidentiary question.
-When possible, it is best practice to obtain objective support for the evidentiary question.
-For example: When considering the salary criterion for a good job, determine the market salary for your role and industry from an independent source.
+When possible, it is best practice to obtain independent support for the evidentiary question.
+For example: When considering the salary criterion for a good job, determine the comparable market salary evidence for your role from an independent source.

 We also include a “bankable loan” example.
 Banks generally have credit policies that define the criteria and evidentiary requirements to make loans.
-While this example is basic, it does provide insight into how banks make loan decisions.
+This example is simplistic, generally based on the lending "5 C's of Credit" standard.
 The loan decision is usually the responsibility of a loan underwriter.
-Much of the assessment has become automated via the use of loan assessment algorithms like FICO score.
+Much of the assessment has become automated via loan assessment algorithms like FICO scores.